newageoflight/gsse-anki/primer.md

 ## If you don't already use Anki

 - Read the Anki manual or watch The AnKing's tutorials on YouTube
-- Join Anki Club as a member for access to the Essential Anki and other seminars
+- Join UNSW Anki Club as a member for access to the Essential Anki and other seminars
 - It's expected that before commencing properly, you'll have at least the following bare minimum Anki knowledge requirements:
     - Vanilla Anki
         - How to make and edit cards